ssmall41/yelp_analysis/README.md

 3. The model can be run using 'python models.py'

-The file presentation.pdf includes a summary of the findings from this analysis.
+The file yelp_presentation.pdf includes a summary of the findings from this analysis.